szczepanski/django/README.md

 http://0.0.0.0/admin/
 - change any default styling (css, js, images, etc. ) in .../wag_1/wag_1/static if needed
 - remove db.sqlite3 as db hosted in psql
+- edit home/models.py - ensure content_panels is also added
+- go to gui and add content under home page
+-

 ## initial setup